Angular-Wave/angular.ts/src/animations/animate.md

   ```

 -
-- (Note that earlier versions of AngularJS prior to v1.4 required the promise code to be wrapped using `$scope.$apply(...)`.
+- (Note that earlier versions of AngularTS prior to v1.4 required the promise code to be wrapped using `$scope.$apply(...)`.
 This is not the case
 - anymore.)
 -
 - In addition to the animation promise, we can also make use of animation-related callbacks within our directives and controller code by registering